Youth organisations in the United Kingdom: Gibraltar Cadet Force and Gibraltar Air Cadets

+Montserrat Secondary School Cadet Corps

+Montserrat Secondary School Cadet Corps, now including a Sea Cadet Detachment, operates in the British Overseas Territory of Montserrat.

+Royal Jersey Militia Army Cadets

+Royal Jersey Militia Army Cadets, Bristol & The Channel Islands Army Cadets, at Granville School and Le Quesne Barracks.

+Turks and Caicos Islands Cadet Corps

+Turks and Caicos Islands Cadet Corps, operates in the British Overseas Territory of the Turks and Caicos Islands.

+Virgin Islands Cadet Corps

+Virgin Islands Cadet Corps, operates in the British Overseas Territory of the British Virgin Islands.

 Uniformed services cadet organisations

 Fire Cadets

-Many Fire Brigades in the United Kingdom offer a cadet service to young people.
-The main aim of the Cadet Service is to provide a disciplined environment for young people aged 13 to 18 years of age from all sectors of society to learn basic fire service skills and core values.
-This in turn leads many young people to continue their involvement with the brigade by joining either retained or whole time service.
+Many fire brigades in the United Kingdom offer a cadet service to young people.
+The main aim of the cadet service is to provide a disciplined environment for young people aged 13 to 18, from all sectors of society, to learn basic fire service skills and core values.
+This in turn leads many young people to continue their involvement with the brigade by joining either retained or full time service.

 St John Ambulance Cadets

 St John Ambulance Cadets is a youth section of St John Ambulance for members aged between 10 and 17 (inclusive).
 It was founded in 1922, in order to train young people in first aid, and other essential skills.
 It has grown to be one of the biggest youth organisations in the United Kingdom, with over 20,000 members.
 Members take part in a very wide variety of activities, including providing first aid at major and community events, attending camps, completing awards, participating in competitions, learning leadership and training skills and fundraising.